-Application forms must be received by Hounslow Council by the closing date, 31 October 2022, as stated in the published schemes.
-Applications received after these closing dates will be considered as late applications and will be processed after places have been allocated to applicants who applied on time.
-There may be exceptional circumstances the application may be considered as on time but must be received by dates stated in the scheme.
+Application forms must be received by Hounslow Council by the closing date, 31 October 2023.
+Applications received after the closing date will be considered as late applications and will be processed after places have been allocated to applicants who applied on time.
+There may be exceptional circumstances where the application may be considered as on time, but this must be received by 5pm on 12 December 2023.
 This also applies to any changes to the application e.g. order of school preference.
 (See Appendix I - for further information on late applications)